marjames98/react-todos/README.md

 ## Getting Started

-> This is a good time to check your Activity Monitor program and close all your running node processes.
-Fresh start!
+**FIRST** fork and clone this repository!

+**NEXT** cd into the directory created by your clone command.

-Use `create-react-app` to create a To-Do list project. `cd` into your folder and run `npm start` to start a server that will serve your new React application!
+Next, use `create-react-app` to create a To-Do list project. `cd` into your react app folder and run `npm start` to start a server that will serve your new React application!

 * Make sure that as you go, you frequently check the site to ensure your changes are all reflecting accurately!